 - In this dialog box, choose the General tab as shown in Figure 2 – this tab will provide more info about the file

 size – make a note of the file size.

 Figure 2: Make a note of the file size

 Now, let’s put those pictures on an inch-loss program.
 In PowerPoint parlance, this means compressing the picture sizes to trim off the

 - With your active presentation open, save it by choosing Office Button | Save so that any changes you made are saved.

 - Now double-click on any picture on any slide to activate the Picture Tools Format tab on the Ribbon.

-- Within this new tab, click the Compress Pictures option as shown
+- Within this new tab, click the Compress Pictures option as shown in Figure 3.

 Figure 3: Compress pictures

 - This brings up the Compress Pictures box that you can see in Figure 4 – make sure that the Apply to selected pictures

 only option is deselected, and click Options button.